Weijun-H/Weijun-H.github.io/content/about.md

 Life is like a circle.
 When I was a freshman, I thought my interest was design, and I had to work hard to switch from computer science to urban design.
 How could I have imagined at that time that I would continue to study computer science now? :-)

 Now, I am interested in database systems and system programming.
-Also, I am a participant in [Google Summer of Code](https://summerofcode.withgoogle.com/) with [MariaDB](https://github.com/MariaDB/) in 2022.
+Also, I was a participant in [Google Summer of Code](https://summerofcode.withgoogle.com/) with [MariaDB](https://github.com/MariaDB/) and [Alibaba Summer of Code](https://asoc2022.opensource.alibaba.com/) at [PolarDB for PG](https://github.com/ApsaraDB/PolarDB-for-PostgreSQL/) in 2022.
 It is a good opportunity to become part of the open-source community and extend my knowledge of programming.

-For more information about me, [get in touch](huangweijun1001@gmail.com)!
+For more information about me, [get in touch](mailto:huangweijun1001@gmail.com)!